Skip to Main Content

 • Income share agreements for coding bootcamps are convenient but carry certain risks.

-Student loan options for coding bootcamps
+Private student loan options for coding bootcamps

 Many private student loan lenders have eligibility requirements that are similar to those for federal loans, making it difficult to qualify unless you're pursuing a formal degree.
 However, some private lenders are now tailoring loans specifically for coding bootcamps, giving students alternative financing options.
 Some examples include:

-Depending on the lender, you may be able to choose between fixed interest rates that stay the same for the life of the loan, or variable interest rates that can change based on market conditions.
+Depending on the lender, you may be able to choose between fixed interest rates that stay the same for the life of the loan or variable interest rates that can change based on market conditions.
 Like traditional private student loans, the rate you qualify for will depend on your credit score and income.

 See Also: How Do Student Loans Work?
 What To Know Before You Borrow